 - ⅛ teaspoon fresh ground black pepper

-- In a sauce pot add all of the ingredients and cook on medium high until the edges start to boil.
+- In a sauce pot add all of the ingredients and cook on medium-high until the edges start to boil.
 Turn the heat down to a low-medium simmer.
-Heat for about 20-30 minutes until it reaches your desired thickness.
-After 20 minutes, mash the sauce with a meat masher or potato masher to break up the chunks.
-You can heat the marinara sauce up to 1 hour for thicker sauce (although it will stick be pretty thick).
+Heat for about 20-30 minutes until it reaches your desired thickness and the vegetables are cooked.
+After 20 minutes, mash the sauce with a meat masher or potato masher to break up the chunks (or pulse in a blender for about 5 seconds).

 - Optional to add 1-2 Tablespoon olive oil.